sharovatov/esp32-home/README.md

 - A temperature and humidity sensor ([DHT11](https://www.mouser.com/datasheet/2/758/DHT11-Technical-Data-Sheet-Translated-Version-1143054.pdf))
 - A passive buzzer

-The ESP32 connects to the home Wi-Fi and communicates via my own MQTT broker, providing access to real-time sensor data and user-triggered updates.
+The ESP32 currently connects to the local Wi-Fi network and communicates via my own MQTT broker, providing access to real-time weather data and user-triggered updates.
+Soon it will transition to using a SIM7670 3G module for cellular connectivity.

 ## MQTT Interface